DiabloSabrith/sonnik-server/README.md

 # Sonnik Server

-Серверная часть приложения **Sonnik** — backend-сервис, реализующий бизнес-логику, авторизацию, работу с базой данных, интеграцию платёжной системы и LLM-сервиса.

-Проект разработан как API для клиентского приложения и ориентирован на дальнейшее масштабирование.
+The **Sonnik Server** is the backend service of the Sonnik application, implementing business logic, user authentication, database operations, payment system integration, and an LLM service.

-## Функциональность
+## Features
-- Авторизация пользователей
+- User authentication
-- Приём и сохранение данных в базе данных
-- Мок-интеграция с платёжной системой **Robokassa**
-- LLM-сервис для интеграции ИИ (обработка запросов, генерация ответов)
+- Receiving and storing data in the database
+- Mock integration with the **Robokassa** payment system
+- LLM service for AI integration (request processing, response generation)
-- REST API для клиентского приложения
+- REST API for the client application
-- Валидация входящих данных
+- Validation of incoming data

-## Технологии
+## Technologies
 - **NestJS**
 - **TypeScript**
 - **PostgreSQL**